Comparison

 | Docs and authentication | Fully public docs, no login wall; authentication is a token passed in the URL query string. | Public docs at /docs; keys are sent as request headers, shown once at issue, and scoped to the feeds you license. |

-For a solo developer who needs raw bet365-shaped data at minimal cost, BetsAPI is a real option and often the correct one.
-Its docs are public down to the endpoint level, its packages are modular enough to buy a single sport or a single bookmaker, and its paid trial packages make validating an idea cheap.
-If your product consumes one book's events, odds and results and you are happy to own the processing, nothing on this page argues you need more.
+For a solo developer who needs raw Bet365-shaped data at minimal cost, BetsAPI is a real option and often the correct one.
+If your product consumes one book's events, odds and results and you own the processing, nothing here argues you need more.

 Pick BetsAPI if